konstantin24121/replat/README.md

 It just cleared boilerplate for React, nothing more.
 It contains some helpful packages that you can use to start writing React/Redux application easely.
 Boilerplate includes better-npm-script for better enviroment settigs compatibility.
 Minimum gentelmen toolkit for react/redux (redux, router, devtools).
 For linting boilerplate use ESlint with airbnb presets and import, react and another plugins.
 For compiling css use postcss, for linting styleguide.

 ## Setup
 For project setup I recomend to use [yarn](https://yarnpkg.com/) insted of npm.
-But it's just a recomendation and you can use npm on this project all the same.
+But it's just a recomendation and you can use npm with this project all the same.
 After cloning repository use command
 ```
 yarn